ACH at Galileo

 When your customer in the Galileo system originates an outgoing ACH debit request to move funds into their account, Galileo recommends setting a waiting period of at least three calendar days before the funds can be transferred to the customer’s account.
 These hold days give the receiver time to deny the request before the funds are debited from the receiver’s account.
 Per Nacha rules, an ACH transaction can be returned two days after the settlement date (returns past this time are allowed in certain situations).

-You can adjust the number of hold days during product setup.
-The hold days timer starts when Galileo sends the outgoing Nacha file to the ACH operator.
-Hold days only apply to outgoing ACH debit requests.
+During product setup, you have the flexibility to customize the number of hold days as needed.
+The countdown for these hold days start when Galileo transmits the outbound Nacha file to the ACH operator.
+It's important to note that hold days exclusively apply to outgoing ACH debit requests.

 The Nacha file contains two dates relevant to an ACH debit transaction.
 The effective_date